McDermott Center/Haymarket Center Womens Integrated Treatment (WIT)

 McDermott Center/Haymarket Center Womens Integrated Treatment (WIT) - Chicago, IL

-Mcdermott Center/haymarket Center Womens Integrated Treatment wit is a mental health and addiction treatment center located at 932 West Washington Boulevard, 5th Floor, Rooms 513-526 in the 60607 zip code in Chicago, IL.
+Mcdermott Center/haymarket Center Womens Integrated Treatment wit is a mental health and substance abuse treatment facility located at 932 West Washington Boulevard, 5th Floor, Rooms 513-526 in the 60607 zip code in Chicago, IL.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Mcdermott Center/haymarket Center Womens Integrated Treatment wit include substance use counseling approach, counseling for trauma victims and 12-step rehab.
-Mcdermott Center/haymarket Center Womens Integrated Treatment wit provides residential rehab and 30 day inpatient rehab.
-It also provides residential substance abuse treatment and inpatient dual diagnosis treatment.
+Some of the treatment approaches used by Mcdermott Center/haymarket Center Womens Integrated Treatment wit include motivational interviewing, rational emotive behavioral therapy and 12 step rehabilitation.
+Mcdermott Center/haymarket Center Womens Integrated Treatment wit provides 30 day inpatient rehab and long term rehab.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential substance use treatment.

 Address: 932 West Washington Boulevard, 5th Floor, Rooms 513-526, Chicago, IL 60607